volta-cli/website/README.md

-# jetson.sh website
+# volta.sh website

-This is production repo for the `jetson.sh` website, hosted on Netlify.
+This is production repo for the `volta.sh` website, hosted on Netlify.

 The Jekyll theme and all subdomains that use it are in this repo, to easily facilitate cross-site changes.